By Tasha Mesina, Cindra Grooming Products

 Bathing Frequency: Every 1–2 weeks

-Hairless dogs are prone to skin buildup and need more frequent bathing to avoid clogged pores and irritation.
+Without fur to buffer it, skin oil and debris build up directly on the surface, so these breeds need more frequent bathing to avoid clogged pores and irritation.

-Cindra Tip: Use ultra-mild, moisturizing formulas made for sensitive skin and follow up with a dog-safe lotion or balm.
+Cindra Tip: Stick to ultra-mild, moisturizing formulas made for sensitive skin and follow with a dog-safe lotion or balm.

-Shop our full collection of coat-type-specific grooming products at www.cindra.net and make bath time a breeze—for both of you.
+Shop the full collection of coat-type-specific grooming products at www.cindra.net.